momo1986/awesome_robust_ml/README.md

 * [Adversarial Vulnerability for Any Classifier](http://papers.nips.cc/paper/7394-adversarial-vulnerability-for-any-classifier.pdf) (NeurIPS 2018) <br/> Uniform upper bound of robustness for any classifier on the data sampled from smooth genertive models.

-* [Adversarially Robust Generalization Requires More Data](http://papers.nips.cc/paper/7749-adversarially-robust-generalization-requires-more-data.pdf) (NeurIPS 2018) <br/> This paper show that robust generalization requires much more sample complexity compared to standard generlization on two simple data distributional models.
+* [Adversarially Robust Generalization Requires More Data](http://papers.nips.cc/paper/7749-adversarially-robust-generalization-requires-more-data.pdf) (NeurIPS 2018) <br/> The setting of this paper is choosen to model the empirical observation that adversarial generalization may require more data than natural generalization.

+* [Are Labels Required for Improving Adversarial Robustness?](https://arxiv.org/pdf/1905.13725.pdf)(NeurIPS 2019) <br> This is the argumentative work of the work "Adversarially Robust Generalization Requires More Data" to save the economical cost of semi-supervised learning for the robustness improvement.

 * [Robustness of Classifiers:from Adversarial to Random Noise](http://papers.nips.cc/paper/6331-robustness-of-classifiers-from-adversarial-to-random-noise.pdf) (NeurIPS 2016)